‘A learning style is a student’s consistent way of responding to and using stimuli in the context of

 ‘One of the most popular personality quizzes around is the Myers Briggs test.
 Based off Carl Jung’s personality types, Katharine and Isabel Briggs-Myers developed the test to be more accessible to everyday people.
 Each personality type is made up of a 4 letter acronym depending on how you view and interact with the world’.
 [3:32]

 ‘What are some ways to include best practices for collaborative learning in your classroom ?’

-‘This review article outlines benefits of learning in collaboration style, begins with the concept of the term and continues with the advantages created by collaborative methods.
-It sets out major benefits of collaborative learning into four categories of; social, psychological, academic and assessment benefits’.
+‘This review article outlines benefits of learning in collaboration style, beginning with the concept of the term and continuing with the advantages created by collaborative methods.
+It sets out major benefits of collaborative learning into four categories of : social, psychological, academic and assessment benefits’.
 PDF format available.

 ‘Working together to solve problems and complete projects deepens students’ learning and builds collaborative skills.
 Learn how to design activities to help develop these skills’.

 ‘Research shows that educational experiences that are active, social, contextual, engaging and student-owned lead to deeper learning.
 The benefits of collaborative learning’ has many of these factors.